-(75) Housing Cooperative - An association organized to assist or provide access to housing for the benefit of its regular members who actively participate in the savings program for housing.
-It is co-owned and controlled by its members, as defined in Article 23(p) of Republic Act No. 6938, otherwise known as the the housing program, such as lot acquisition, development/construction and end-buyers' financing, as defined in the Home Guaranty Corporation Act.
+- (75) Housing Cooperative An association organized to assist or provide access to housing for the benefit of its regular members who actively participate in the savings program for housing.
+It is co-owned and controlled by its members, as defined in Article 23(p) of Republic Act No. 6938, otherwise known as the "Cooperative Code of the Philippines", as amended. - (76) Housing Finance The comprehensive funds flow system covering the entire housing provision cycle from identification of financial requirements to fund sourcing for various aspects of the housing program, such as lot acquisition, development/construction and end-buyers' financing, as defined in the Home Guaranty Corporation Act.